wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 Podman was then invented and became a popular replacement for Docker.
 Podman performs basically the same tasks as Docker and has a compatible interface where almost all the commands and arguments are the same.
 Podman is very lightweight, and—crucially—can be run as an ordinary user account without a daemon.

-However, Podman currently runs only on GNU/Linux.
-If you are working on a Windows or macOS system, you have to [set up a remote Linux system to use Podman][6].
+However, Podman as a full Docker Desktop replacement currently runs only on GNU/Linux.
+If you are working on a Windows or macOS system, you have to [set up a remote Linux system to make full use of Podman][6].
+You might also have a look at [a newer version of CodeReady Containers (version 2.x onwards)][7], which aims to become a full Docker Desktop replacement for Windows and macOS using Podman underneath.

-Podman internally uses [Buildah][7] to build container images.
-According to the official [GitHub page][8], Buildah is the main tool for building images that conform to the [Open Container Initiative (OCI)][9] standard.
+Podman internally uses [Buildah][8] to build container images.
+According to the official [GitHub page][9], Buildah is the main tool for building images that conform to the [Open Container Initiative (OCI)][10] standard.
 The documentation states, "Buildah's commands replicate all the commands that are found in a Dockerfile.
 This allows building images with and without a Dockerfile, without requiring any root privileges."

-To build a container image inside OpenShift (for example, using [Source-to-Image (S2I)][10] or a Tekton pipeline), you should directly use Buildah instead.
+To build a container image inside OpenShift (for example, using [Source-to-Image (S2I)][11] or a Tekton pipeline), you should directly use Buildah instead.

 But because everything you can do with Buildah is part of Podman anyway, there is no CLI client for macOS or Windows.
 The documentation states to use Podman instead.

 #### Your first build
-With Docker or Podman in place, along with a repository on Quay.io or another service, check out the [demo repository for this article][11].
+With Docker or Podman in place, along with a repository on Quay.io or another service, check out the [demo repository for this article][12].
 In `person-service/src/main/docker` you can find the file that configures builds for your application.
 The file is called simply `Dockerfile`.
 To build the demo application, based on the Quarkus Java framework, change into the top-level directory containing the demo files.
 Then enter the following commands, plugging in your Quay.io username and password:

 ```bash
 $ docker login quay.io -u <username> -p <password>